SUPENTA/flitchio-sdk/docs/src/sdkandroid.rst

 Listening Mode
 """"""""""""""

-If you want to listen for incoming events, all you need to do is implement a :javaref:`FlitchioEventListener` and pass it in :javaref:`onResume() <FlitchioController#onResume()>` instead of using the simple version with no parameter.
+If you want to listen for incoming events, all you need to do is implement a :javaref:`FlitchioEventListener` and pass it in :javaref:`onResume(FlitchioEventListener) <FlitchioController#onResume(FlitchioEventListener)>` instead of using the simple version with no parameter.

 Here is an example of a typical controller lifecycle in listening mode for button and joystick events::

     public class MainActivity extends Activity {

         private FlitchioController flitchioController;
-        private FlitchioEventListener flitchioEventListenerImpl;

         @Override
         protected void onCreate(Bundle savedInstanceState) {
             flitchioController = FlitchioController.getInstance(this);
-            flitchioEventListenerImpl = new FlitchioEventListenerImpl(); // see below

-            flitchioController.onCreate(...);
+            flitchioController.onCreate(statusListener);
         }

         @Override
         protected void onResume() {
             super.onResume();

-            flitchioController.onResume(flitchioEventListenerImpl);
+            flitchioController.onResume(eventListener /* see below */);
         }

         @Override